Genbox/FastData/README.md

 `FastData -s <type>`.
 See the details of each structure type below.

 #### Auto
 This is the default option.
-It autoselects the best data structure based on the number of items you provide.
+It automatically selects the best data structure based on the number of items you provide.

 #### Array